 Decoding the signal

 The targets studied for this blog entry are Cardin S449-QZ2 remotes and receivers that support these remotes.
-We chose this remote because it was amongst several remotes that carry the DOR procedure, which we will elaborate on later.
-We used SDR to capture and analyse the signals sent by each remote button push.
-After rooting out the frequency range, we were able to use a custom SDR frequency analyser and observe two spikes representing the signal we wanted to capture.
+We chose this remote because it was among several remotes that carry the DOR procedure, which we will elaborate on later.
+We used SDR to capture and analyze the signals sent by each remote button push.
+After rooting out the frequency range, we were able to use a custom SDR frequency analyzer and observe two spikes representing the signal we wanted to capture.

 This signal was recorded using a complex file sink.
 We then decimated and demodulated it to reveal the data that we needed to extract and decode.
 For this we used tools like Inspectrum and the Universal Radio Hacker (URH) for decoding.